Murder of Jong-Ok Shin: Legal proceedings

 Benguit was tried three times at Winchester Crown Court for the murder of Shin.
 Each trial attracted close media and diplomatic attention, with a representative from the South Korean Embassy attending throughout.
 The prosecution argued that Benguit had shown a sexual interest in women of East Asian appearance and attacked Shin after seeing her walking alone.
-The defence maintained that there was no physical or forensic evidence linking him to the murder and challenged the reliability of the witness testimony presented by the prosecution.
+The defence led by Mr Obar Nsugbe QC maintained that there was no physical or forensic evidence linking him to the murder and challenged the reliability of the witness testimony presented by the prosecution, but he did not however consider the issue of CCTV.

-First and second trials
+First trial

-The first trial, held in 2003, ended with the jury unable to reach a verdict.
+The first trial held on 13 July 2003 ended with the jury unable to reach a verdict on the charge of murder.

-A retrial later that year also concluded without a verdict after further testimony and cross-examination failed to resolve conflicts between witness statements.
+Second trial

+A retrial on 5 April 2004 also concluded without a verdict being reached against Benguit regarding Shin’s murder, although he was found not guilty of raping BB.

-Third trial (2005)
+Third trial

 Permission for a third trial was granted in early 2005 by the then Director of Public Prosecutions, Kenneth Macdonald QC—an unusual step after two hung juries.

-This third trial, also held at Winchester Crown Court and presided over by Mrs Justice Heather Hallett, resulted in Benguit’s unanimous conviction for murder.
-The prosecution relied primarily on the testimony of witnesses from Bournemouth’s drug community, including “BB,” whose accounts were inconsistent but accepted by the jury.
-The defence continued to argue that there was no forensic or physical evidence linking Benguit to the attack.
+The trial was held at Winchester Crown Court and presided over by Mrs Justice Heather Hallett and resulted in Benguit’s unanimous conviction for murder.
+The prosecution relied once again on the testimony of witnesses from Bournemouth’s drug community, including “BB,” whose accounts were inconsistent but accepted by the jury.
+The defence continued to argue that there was no forensic or physical evidence linking Benguit to the attack, but again failed to address the question of CCTV.

 Mrs Justice Hallett, in her sentencing remarks, said Benguit had been “fuelled by drink and crack cocaine” and described the attack as “gratuitous violence.”
-She sentenced him to life imprisonment with a minimum term of 20 years.
+She said that according to the evidence she had heard, Benguit was a “nasty piece of work” and she sentenced him to life imprisonment with a minimum term of 20 years.

-Following the verdict, senior investigating officers described Benguit as a dangerous offender and expressed satisfaction that justice had been achieved on behalf of Shin’s family.
+Following the verdict, senior investigating officers described Benguit as a dangerous offender who was motivated by sexual desires to murder Shin and they expressed their satisfaction that justice had been achieved on behalf of Shin’s family.

-Benguit’s appeals in 2005 and 2014 were both dismissed, with the Court of Appeal finding that the conviction was safe despite the inconsistencies in witness evidence.

-Appeals
+First appeal

+Following Benguit’s conviction for murder on 31 January 2005, leave to appeal was granted on 20 May 2005.
+The appeal was dismissed on 12 July 2005 on the basis that it was not unfair for Benguit to have faced three trials; and although the CPS failed to apply in advance to admit bad character evidence, which suggested that in the weeks leading up to the crime, Benguit was alleged to have possessed a knife identical in size and shape to the murder weapon and therefore was a person who carried a knife, the conviction was held to be safe.